This animation shows the development of a sea star from a fertilized egg to the time it settles on the sea floor.

 You can be a Citizen Scientist by recording your observations of sea stars with the syndrome here: UCSC Pacific Rocky Intertidal Monitoring: Trends and Synthesis website.

 As part of the effort to understand the disease and its effects, scientists are asking that the Citizen Science project now include identifying the juvenile sea stars they see.

 ROLE IN ECOSYSTEM

 What are echinoderms good for?
 A lot.
 From the Echinoblog.

-Sea cucumbers play an important role as recyclers in the marine environment, like earthworms on land.
+Sea cucumbers play an important role as recyclers in the marine environment.
 Now scientists think that they may play a protective role in coral reefs threatened by climate change.
-Learn, and listen to, more at Radio Australia.

 Ochre stars are considered to be “keystone species”.
 Read about the ecological concept of keystone species in this essay by John Pearse.